filakhtov/gentoo-use-docs/dev-libs/libxml2.md

 This flag should normally be disabled and might only be necessary for certain developers.

 ### test
 Execute the test suite provided with the library by calling the `make check` command when the main build is completed to check for any regressions.
-If `python` flag is enabled, additionally execute Python bindings related test suite for every enabled Python target by running a `make test` command for each enabled Python target.
+If `python` flag is enabled, additionally execute Python bindings related test suite for every enabled Python target by running a `make check` command for each enabled Python target.
 This will extend the build time.

 This flag should be disabled.
 It is primarily oriented towards the maintainers, developers and testers.